 - Students' written thesis will be used as the basis for assessing students' written communication skill.
-At the time of the thesis or dissertation submission to the graduate committee, committee members will be asked to fill out the rubric (Appendix 3) prior to the defense date.

-- This measure is direct.

-- Assessment measurement tools
+At the time of the thesis or dissertation submission to the graduate committee, committee members will be asked to fill out the rubric prior to the defense date. - This measure is direct. - Assessment measurement tool (See Appendix 3)

-See Appendix 3

-- Acceptable Target: No students in the novice category for any of the rubric sub-categories, 60% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 80% in the Advanced or Expert category for all rubric sub-categories. - C. Key Personnel (who is responsible for the assessment of this measure). - Major advisor is responsible for collecting assessment data from each member of the committee.
-Graduate committee members are responsible for providing assessment scores on written communication.
+- B. Acceptable and Ideal Targets (not required for indirect measures). - Acceptable Target: No students in the novice category for any of the rubric sub-categories, 60% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 80% in the Advanced or Expert category for all rubric sub-categories.

 Novice Intermediate Advanced Expert

-Content Development 0 1 8 1
+Content Development 0 1 3 3

-Conventions 0 1 6 3
+Conventions 0 0 4 3

-Sources 0 0 7 3
+Sources 0 0 3 4

+Syntax and Mechanics 0 0 4 3